 - Savings — a portion of your budget should be set to go into your savings.
 To help with emergencies such as medical issues, layoffs, unexpected bills, etc.

 One of the basic budgeting strategies is the 50/30/20 rule.
 With this plan, you roughly spend 50 percent of your after-tax income on essentials, 30 percent on recreational expenses, and 20 percent on savings.
 This strategy can help you get a realistic look at what living on one income will look like for your household.

 Sticking to a budget is going to be the difference between a successful and unsuccessful run with the switch to less money.

 2) Creating an Emergency Fund

 Saving money after scaling down to a single income can be a huge help.
-Having an emergency fund can prevent a household from going into debt when an unexpected expense or emergency comes up.
-While many people turn to online quick cash loans, some already have savings they can draw from.
+Having an emergency savings fund can prevent a household from going into debt when an unexpected expense or emergency comes up.
+While many people turn to quick cash loans, bad credit loans, or cash advance loans, some already have savings they can draw from.